exo-archives/aio-ecm-wkf/README.txt

 3. RELEASE NOTES
 ---------------------------------------------------
-** In Workflow-1.0.1-final, we focus to some main changes:
+** In Workflow-1.0.2, we fixed some problems:

+** Bugs
+	-[WF-10] Can not open controller workflow portlet -[WF-11] Remove WARNING message when run bonita engine

 ** Tasks
-	-[WF-4] Create JBoss patch for workflow
-  -[WF-6] Create JBoass ear patch for workflow
-  -[WF-2] Check compatible with JBosss
+	-[WF-24] Integrate with JCR 1.10.4

 ** Other resources and links
 	Company site        http://www.exoplatform.com